tOmoness/.net-sdk/README.md

 - 1.0.2 - Initial Release

-## Launcher Tasks
+## Launcher Tasks {#Launchers}
 The [launcher APIs in Windows Phone](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff769550.aspx) allow an application to integrate with common operating system tasks such as taking a picture, finding an address or a contact, making a call, or saving a ring tone with very little effort.

 With the high-level Launchers, you can perform the following using the new app-to-app APIs that Nokia MixRadio supports on Windows Phone 8 and Windows 8:

  - Launch the Nokia MixRadio app
  - Search for music
  - Show Artist details
  - Show Gigs nearby
  - Show available mixes
  - Show product details
  - Play a mix

-## API Methods
+## Metadata Methods {#Methods}
-With the lower-level API access, you get more control and can perform the following use cases within your app:
+Examples of the data you can get in your app:

  - Search for content
  - Get top artists
  - Get charts
  - Get new releases
  - Get a list of genres
  - Get albums and tracks by an artist
  - Get artist recommendations
  - Get a list of available mixes

-## New User Data API Methods
+## User Data API Methods
-New in v3.x, you can access user data (provided the user authorises your app!):
+With version 3 and above, you can access user data (provided the user authorises your app!):

 - Read the user's play history
 - Read the user's top artists
+- Read the user's recent mixes

 ## Documentation
 The documentation for this component is at <http://nokia.ly/wpmusicapidoc>

 ## Dependencies
 We're proud to build on the shoulders of the following giants...

  - [JSON.Net](http://json.codeplex.com) for JSON parsing
  - [NUnit](http://nunit.org) for unit testing
  - [OpenCover](https://github.com/sawilde/opencover/) and [ReportGenerator](http://reportgenerator.codeplex.com) for unit test coverage
  - [StyleCop](http://stylecop.codeplex.com) for keeping the code in order
- - [SharpGIS.GZipWebClient](https://github.com/dotMorten/SharpGIS.GZipWebClient) for GZIP compression on Windows Phone

 The projects make use of [NuGet](http://nuget.org) to install these components at build time.

 ## Tools required to develop
  - Visual Studio 2012 for Windows Phone 8 / Windows 8 development

 ## Contributing

-If you want to contribute to the project, check out the [Issues](https://github.com/nokia-entertainment/wp-api-client/issues) tab.
+If you want to contribute to the project, check out the [Issues](https://github.com/mixradio/wp-api-client/issues) tab.

 You can: